 By dampening the sounds of heavy traffic, passers-by and neighbours, you can enjoy your home without unnecessary external noise affecting your quality of life.
 Whilst we all expect to hear some noise from our surroundings at busy times.
 On-going noise can be disruptive, irritating and disturbing.
 Choosing to install UPVC windows is one of the most effective ways to reduce these noise interruptions and to minimise external noise permanently.

-When it comes to UPVC windows, there are a variety of formats, finishes and styles to choose from.
+When it comes to UPVC windows costs, there are a variety of formats, finishes and styles to choose from.
 With numerous colours also on offer, you can choose UPVC windows which are functional and aesthetically pleasing.

 Firstly, it’s important to identify the type of window style you’d like.
 Casement windows are, perhaps, the most popular option and they’re certainly something you’ll be familiar with.
 Casement windows are comprised of a fixed frame.
 With double glazing, and a second, hinged frame which is also double glazed.
 This hinged frame or casement ensures you can open the window for ventilation.